justinrgarrard/world-of-naevis.net/docs/more/city_items/sentient_weapons.md

 >
 > Fall is a sentient, chaotic evil halberd with an Intelligence of 6, a Wisdom of 10, and a Charisma of 14.
 It can see and hear out to a range of 60 feet.
 The halberd can communicate telepathically through images and emotions.
 It has a bloodthirsty and sadistic personality, and is disgusted by acts of kindness or restraint.
 >
 > Attacks with this weapon deal +1 necrotic damage.
-The wielder has advantage to make intimidation checks.
+The wielder has advantage when making intimidation checks.
 Vegetation wilts and non-magical metals rust when the weapon touches them.

 {: .mundane-item}
 > **Firebrand**